-

 Breakfast at the hotel

-We will start the day with breakfast at our respective hotels.
 Afterwards, we will head to one of the most emblematic points of the Colca Valley.

 An emblematic viewpoint on the Colca

-The Cruz del Condor viewpoint is one of the most visited places in the Colca Canyon.
-From here, you can contemplate the depth of the canyon, which in some sectors exceeds 4,000 meters, making it one of the deepest in the world.
+From this point, you can appreciate the impressive depth of the canyon, which in some areas exceeds 4,000 meters, making it one of the deepest in the world.

-The most anticipated part of this stop is the chance to see the Andean condor in flight.
-These impressive birds, with a wingspan of up to 3 meters, usually appear in the early morning hours, taking advantage of the thermal currents to glide over the canyon.
+These majestic birds, with a wingspan of up to 3 meters, usually appear in the early morning, taking advantage of the canyon’s thermal currents.

 Accessibility and recommendation